 Causes of Delirium

 Inflammation and infection can hinder the function of the brain, resulting in the person developing delirium.
-Certain medications to treat illnesses can also cause delirium.
-Drug abuse is another cause of delirium.
+Certain medications to treat illnesses can also cause agitation, and drug abuse is another cause of fever.

-Eating or drinking poisonous substances and alcohol withdrawal are responsible as well for a person developing delirium.
-Moreover, breathing difficulties or certain conditions that cut oxygen to the brain can drastically modify the function of the brain, resulting in severe mental confusion.
+Eating or drinking poisonous substances and alcohol withdrawal is responsible for a person developing delirium.
+Moreover, breathing difficulties or conditions that cut oxygen to the brain can drastically modify the function of the brain, resulting in severe mental confusion.

 People at Risk for Delirium

-People who are over the age of 65 or have developed several health conditions are at a higher risk to develop delirium.
-Other types of people who are at risk for delirium include:
+People over 65 or who have developed several health conditions are at a higher risk of developing delirium.
+Other types of people who are at risk for fever include: